 - Closing Song

-A few years ago, we did get rid of our old pews and replace them with more comfortable chairs.
+A few years ago, we donated our old pews and replaced them with more comfortable chairs.
 This also made our sanctuary into a multi-purpose room so the AWANA kids could use it for games on Wednesday night when the weather gets cold.

 Ordinances and Membership

 The two ordinances practiced by the Southern Baptist church are the Lord's Supper and Baptism.
 We partake in The Lord's Supper on the first Sunday of each month.
 You do not have to be a member to participate.
 However, we do ask that you examine your heart before the Lord (1 Cor.
 11:27-29).

 Baptism is an outward expression of an inward change, an act of obedience as the Lord has commanded to baptize and be baptized.
 You are not baptized into a denomination, nor are you saved by your baptism.
 It is a declaration of having been buried in your sins and raised to new life in Christ (Romans 6:4, Colossians 2:12).
 If this is something that you desire to do, please visit with the pastor and we'll have you baptized on an upcoming Sunday!

 For those who desire Membership with FSBC, talk to the pastor, an elder, or deacon.
 We'd like to be able to sit down and get to know you a little bit -- where you come from and how you were saved.
 You are welcome to ask us any questions about what we teach.
 You choose to be a member either by transferring membership from another church, statement of faith, or baptism.
 Membership is essentially an endorsement by the church body of a person's claim as a follower of Christ.